confluentinc/schema-registry/docs/security.rst

 ZooKeeper
 ~~~~~~~~~
-ZooKeeper SASL authentication is supported.
+The Schema Registry supports both unauthenticated and SASL authentication to Zookeeper.

 Setting up ZooKeeper SASL authentication for the Schema Registry is similar to Kafka's setup.
 Namely,
 create a keytab for the Schema Registry, create a JAAS configuration file, and set the appropriate JAAS Java properties.

 In addition to the keytab and JAAS setup, be aware of the `zookeeper.set.acl` setting.
-This setting, when set to `true`
+This setting, when set to `true`,
-, enables ZooKeeper ACLs, which limits access to znodes.
+enables ZooKeeper ACLs, which limits access to znodes.

 Important: if `zookeeper.set.acl` is set to `true`, the Schema Registry's service name must be the same as Kafka's, which
 is most likely `kafka`.
 The Schema Registry's principal must have the correct service name, too.
 Otherwise, the Schema